 Module Summary – Insects and Plants

-Throughout the Insects and Plants Module, students engage in science and engineering practices to collect and interpret data to answer science questions, develop models to communicate interactions and processes, and define problems in order to develop solutions.
-Students gain experiences that will contribute to understanding of crosscutting concepts of patterns; cause and effect; and structure and function.
+Throughout the Insects and Plants Module, students engage in science and engineering practices to collect and interpret data to answer science questions, develop natural history models to communicate interactions and processes, and define problems in order to develop solutions.
+Students gain experiences that will contribute to understanding of crosscutting concepts of patterns; cause and effect; structure and function; and stability and change.